What are Time of Use rates - and when is electricity cheapest?

 Over the past several years, residential solar systems have popped up on roofs all over the country.
 Not only is clean energy a great benefit to our environment and neighbors - but it can also help save its owners lots of money.

-Solar panels don’t specifically make time of use rates cheaper.
+Solar panels don’t specifically make Time of Use rates cheaper.
 This is because they tend to generate the most electricity during off-peak periods, when the sun is high in the sky and people are at work instead of using all the appliances in their homes.

-That said, adding solar panels to a west-facing roof can benefit people on time of use rates, because these types of solar installations generate more energy in the late afternoon and early evening (provided they aren’t shaded by trees or other obstructions).
+That said, adding solar panels to a west-facing roof can benefit people on Time of Use rates, because these types of solar installations generate more energy in the late afternoon and early evening (provided they aren’t shaded by trees or other obstructions).

 The solar energy generated goes directly toward reducing your consumption of the most expensive electricity, and kWh sold back to the grid during peak times are worth more if you have a good net metering agreement.

 In this example, a homeowner using 1,000 kWh per month could save as much as $50/month on electricity by adding a battery to their home, with or without solar.
 Those savings will change a lot when NEM 3 goes into effect in April.